 Prompt Asks for 10 Items, Model Returns 3 and Stops

 You asked for “10 marketing taglines for a noise-cancelling headphone.”
-The model wrote 3 good ones, then “and here are some more ideas: catchy, focused, premium.” and stopped.
-Or it dutifully filled 10 lines but items 7-10 are paraphrases of items 1-3.
-Or it returned 10 great items but then started item 11 because it didn’t know when to stop.
-This is one of the most predictable LLM failure modes — a list-length request without scaffolding gets the model “running out of distinct ideas” partway through, and the model either truncates honestly, pads, or overshoots.
+The model wrote 3 good ones, then and here are some more ideas: catchy, focused, premium. and stopped.
+Or it filled all 10 lines but items 7-10 are paraphrases of items 1-3.
+Or it returned 10 great items and kept going into item 11 because it never decided where to stop.
+This is one of the most predictable LLM failure modes: a bare list-length request gives the model nothing to fill, so it runs out of distinct ideas partway through and either truncates honestly, pads, or overshoots.

 Common causes